AnyPlace: Learning Generalized Object Placement for Robot Manipulation: Introduction

 \section{Introduction}

 Placing objects is a fundamental task that humans perform effortlessly in daily life, from setting items on a table to inserting cables into sockets.
 On the other hand, enabling a robot to perform such tasks can often be highly challenging.
 The challenges arise from the various constraints of different placement tasks and the difficulty of generalizing to unseen objects.
-Existing methods are often task-specific, using a large number of demonstrations for a single placement task, such as hanging objects on racks \cite{simeonov2023rpdiff}, with the hope that the robot can generalize to unseen objects.
-Alternatively, few-shot approaches focus on learning object placement with only a few demonstrations, aiming for the model to replicate the same placement operation across random initial configurations of similar objects and setups.
+Additionally, predicting multimodal placement outputs, which encompass a range of valid locations and modes, remains challenging, particularly when multiple feasible solutions exist.
+Existing methods are often task-specific, using \textit{a large number of demonstrations for a single placement task}, such as hanging objects on racks \cite{simeonov2023rpdiff}, hoping that the robot can generalize to unseen objects.
+Alternatively, few-shot approaches \cite{simeonov2021neuraldescriptorfieldsse3equivariant, 10160423, pmlr-v205-simeonov23a, pan2022taxpose, ryu2023diffusionedfsbiequivariantdenoisinggenerative, ryu2023equivariantdescriptorfieldsse3equivariant, gao2024riemann, eisner2024deep, huang2024imagination, huang2024matchpolicysimplepipeline} focus on learning object placement with a few demonstrations, aiming for the model to \textit{replicate the same placement operation} across random initial configurations of similar objects and setups.
+However, both struggle with generalization and scalability.